Maninder-cell/FieldPilot-backend/docs/DJANGO_TENANTS_SETUP.md

 ## Overview

-FieldPilot now uses **django-tenants** for true schema-per-tenant multi-tenancy with PostgreSQL.
+FieldRino now uses **django-tenants** for true schema-per-tenant multi-tenancy with PostgreSQL.
 Each tenant gets its own isolated PostgreSQL schema, ensuring complete data separation.

 ## What Changed